godotengine/godot-docs/tutorials/audio/audio_streams.rst

   This format works well for music, long sound effect sequences, and voice at relatively low bitrates.

-Keep in mind Ogg Vorbis files don't contain looping information.
+Keep in mind that WAV files may contain looping information in its metadata, while Ogg Vorbis files do not.
 If looping an Ogg Vorbis file is desired, it must be set up using the import options:

 .. image:: img/audio_stream_import.png